EmreDenizz/EmreDenizz/README.md

-I'm a Senior Software Engineer who is enthusiastic about developing top-notch solutions.
+I am a Senior Software Engineer with a passion for developing high quality applications.

 ## Connect With Me
 <div id="badges">